burst-apps-team/burst-wiki/500k-hf-checklist.md

 ### For Pool Operators

 -   Make sure your pool and your back-end wallet(s) can switch to PoC2 mining at block height 502 000.
-(The BRS 2.2.0 wallet can do this, as can the PoCC pool software)
+(The wallet can do this, as can the PoCC pool software)
 -   You might want to have a look at Multi-Out payments, because they are ideal to perform payouts to your miners after the 500 000 hard fork.

 ### For Exchanges

--   Update to BRS 2.0.4 **now** - if you use anything older you risk complications for your users as well as security issues.
+-   Update to or greater **now** - if you use anything older you risk complications for your users as well as security issues.
--   Upgrade to BRS 2.2.0 when released, the upgrade path from 2.0.4 to 2.2.0 should be a fairly easy one
+-   Upgrade to when released, the upgrade path from should be a fairly easy one

 ### For Developers